Q&A: Qatar's falling out with its Arab neighbors

 Qatar is home to the forward headquarters of the U.S. military’s Central Command.
 Its al-Udeid Air Base serves as a launching pad for coalition jets bombing IS sites in Iraq and Syria.
 The country has only around 270,000 citizens, but is the world’s biggest producer of liquefied natural gas, sharing a vast underwater field with Iran.

-Qatar also plays a role in talking to and bargaining with groups that many governments keep distance from.
-It helped free members of its own royal family from captivity by Shiite militants in Iraq in April.
-Reports emerged that Qatar paid hundreds of millions of dollars for their release, including to an al-Qaida offshoot in Syria — and it secured the release of hostages in Syria’s civil war, including 13 Greek Orthodox nuns held by an al-Qaida affiliate.
-Qatar has also hosted talks between the Taliban and Afghan government.
+Qatar, home to the Al Jazeera news network, also plays a role in negotiating with groups that many governments keep distance from.
+It helped free members of its own royal family from captivity by Shiite militants in Iraq.
+It secured the release of hostages in Syria’s civil war, including some held by an al-Qaida affiliate.
+Qatar has also hosted talks between the Afghan government and the Taliban.

 WHY IS QATAR AT ODDS WITH THE ARAB WORLD’S MOST POWERFUL COUNTRIES?

-Tensions between Qatar and Saudi Arabia — a Middle East heavyweight and the Gulf’s anchoring state — bubbled to the surface two weeks ago when Qatar said its state-run news agency and its Twitter account were hacked to publish a fake story claiming the emir, Sheikh Tamim bin Hamad Al Thani, had called Iran “a regional and Islamic power that cannot be ignored.”
+Tensions between Qatar and Saudi Arabia — a Middle East heavyweight — bubbled to the surface two weeks ago when Qatar said its state-run news agency and its Twitter account were hacked to publish a fake story claiming the emir, Sheikh Tamim bin Hamad Al Thani, had called Iran “a regional and Islamic power that cannot be ignored.”

-State-linked media in the region ignored Qatar’s denial and continued to report the comments, while Saudi Arabia, the United Arab Emirates, Bahrain and Egypt blocked access to Al-Jazeera and affiliated sites.
-State-linked Saudi media launched an aggressive campaign accusing Qatar of supporting terrorist groups like al-Qaida and the Islamic State, destabilizing the region and stabbing its allies in the back.
-Some Gulf news coverage seemed to support regime change in Qatar as well, and accused its emir of holding a secret meeting with Iranian Revolutionary Guard commander Gen. Qassem Soleimani.
+State-linked media in the region ignored Qatar’s denial and continued to report the comments.
+Saudi Arabia, the United Arab Emirates, Bahrain and Egypt blocked access to Al Jazeera and launched an aggressive campaign accusing Qatar of supporting terrorist groups like al-Qaida and the Islamic State, destabilizing the region and stabbing its allies in the back.

 WHAT ARE THE BROADER CONSEQUENCES?